dmbarbour/glas/docs/GlasApps.md

 A transaction-loop application might define several transactional methods:

-* 'start' - Set initial state, perform initial checks.
+* 'app.start' - Set initial state, perform initial checks.
 Retried until it commits once.
-* 'step' - After a successful start, repeatedly run 'step' until it voluntarily halt or killed externally.
+* 'app.step' - After start, repeatedly run 'step' until voluntary 'sys.halt' or killed.
-* 'http' - Handle HTTP requests between steps.
+* 'app.http' - Handle HTTP requests between steps.
 Our initial basis for GUI and events.
-* 'rpc' - Transactional inter-process communications.
+* 'app.rpc' - Transactional inter-process communications.
 Multiple calls in one transaction.
 Callback via algebraic effects.
-* 'gui' - Like an immediate-mode GUI.
+* 'app.gui' - Like an immediate-mode GUI.
 Reflective - renders without commit.
 See [Glas GUI](GlasGUI.md).
-* 'switch' - First transaction in new code after live update.
+* 'app.switch' - First transaction in new code after live update.
 Old code runs until successful switch.

-The exact interface may vary between runtimes.
-The configuration may generate an adapter based on application 'settings' and runtime version information.

-The transactions will interact with the runtime - and through it the underlying systems - with an algebraic effects API.
-Unfortunately, most external systems - filesystem, network, FFI, etc. - are not transactional.
-We resolve this by buffering operations to run between transactions.
-But there are a few exceptions: application state, remote procedure calls, and a convenient escape hatch for safe, cacheable operations like HTTP GET.
+Naturally, there are limits on what can be achieved in a single transaction.
+FFI is expressed in terms of buffering commands to an FFI 'thread', then reading results in a future transaction.

 ## Application State